mages/RforActuarialScience/README.md

 Welcome to the Actuarial R Working Group and many thanks for your interest!

-Here are some initial draft aims for the R working group ):
+Here are some initial draft aims for the R working group:

 Create a R introduction document, using existing material from: